ltrgoddard/thesis/bibl.markdown

 Mill, John Stuart, 'Tennyson's Poems', in *The Collected Works of John Stuart Mill, Volume 1 -- Autobiography and Literary Essays*, ed. by John M. Robson (London: Routledge, 2013), pp. 395--418

-Miller, David and Richard Price, *British Poetry Magazines, pp. 1914--2000* (London: British Library, 2006)
+Miller, David and Richard Price, *British Poetry Magazines, 1914--2000* (London: British Library, 2006)

 Milne, Drew, 'The Art of Wit and the Cambridge Science Park', in *Contemporary Poetry and Contemporary Science*, ed. by Robert Crawford (Oxford: Oxford University Press, 2006), pp. 170--87